linux-wpan/website-test.github.io/index.md

-This project serves the purpose of enabling IEEE 802.15.4. and 6LoWPAN support in the Linux kernel network stack.
+This project serves the purpose of enabling IEEE 802.15.4. and 6LoWPAN support to the Linux kernel network stack.
 I direction integration into the kernel stack allows for using all its capabilities and features.

 ## Community interaction: